sparsh-pandey-mongodb/awsInfra/README.md

 # Frequently Asked Questions

 Q: How do I update tags or allowed CIDRs?
-Edit the relevant variable or values in the appropriate terraform.tfvars or variables.tf, then rerun terraform apply.
+Edit the relevant variable or values in the appropriate terraform.tfvars or `variables.tf`, then rerun terraform apply.

 Q: How do I launch more than one EC2?
 Use the count variable for scaling.